|

 cron jobs are executed as child processes by cron and thus

-do not inherit the $SSH_AUTH_SOCK shell
+do not inherit the $SSH_AUTH_SOCKshell

+variable.
 Fortunately, there is a solution which not only

 eliminates limitations associated with ssh-agent and